 - 1. Complete the 16 core-course requirement; - 2.
-Have a minimum core-course grade-point average of 2.00; - 3.
-Meet the sliding scale of grade-point average and A.C.T./S.A.T. score; and - 4.
+Have a minimum core-course grade-point average of 2.00; - 4.
 Graduate from high school.

 Student-athletes who fail to meet the required 10 core courses prior to the start of the seventh semester (seven of which must be in English, math or natural or physical science), will be allowed to retake core courses in the seventh or eighth semester, which will be used in their academic certification for the purposes of meeting the academic redshirt requirements.